Disclaimer: Rights to the characters and settings held by Whedon, Disney, and whoever the heck owns the Stargate stuff.

 And yet, where the body failed, the mind found a way.

 Her strides lengthened, her trailing skirts fluttering behind her, boots striking the deck a meter apart as she ran, then two meters, then three.
 Five.
 Ten.

-The corridor walls became a blur as she wrapped her body in a sheath of invisible, telekinetic fire and propelled herself forward like a slug fired from a railgun.
+The corridor walls became a blur as she wrapped her body in a sheath of invisible, telekinetic power and propelled herself forward like a projectile fired from a railgun.
 Ahead of her, a bank of lifts awaited, ready to take her to the next node, located twenty decks down and a kilometer aft, towards the main Engineering core.
 Taleene slowed, but didn’t stop.
 A sharp gesture ripped the doors from one of the tubes, and she shot through the ragged opening, rebounding off the far side with force enough to leave her bruised and shaken, armor or no... then she was falling.
 Looking down the empty shaft, she gathered her concentration once more.
 Accelerating downwards with more impetus than artificial gravity alone would have provided, still struggling to drag air into her aching chest, she searched the dimly lit tube for the markings which would indicate her destination.

 * * * * *